-Depression is a condition that is often overlooked and misdiagnosed.
-This is partly because the onset can be a bit more subtle than many other psychological disorders.
+Depression is a condition that is often overlooked and misdiagnosed partly because the onset can be a bit more subtle than many other psychological disorders.
 Many times, it’s hard to spot the signs of depression because they appear slowly, over a period of time.

-Many times someone will know they are not sick, but will not feel “right,” and wonder what the problem is.
-If they understood the symptoms of depression they would realize they had a serious problem that needed to be addressed.
+Someone will know they are not sick, but not feel “right,” and wonder what the problem is.
+If they understood the symptoms of depression, they would realize they had a serious problem that needed to be addressed.
 It’s important to recognize depression because it is a serious medical illness that won’t go away if only you would “snap out of it.”
 It’s a little more serious than just having a case of the blues.

 Symptoms of Depression

-One fact of depression that often surprises people is that symptoms of depression do not solely include mental issues, such as suicidal thoughts, but can also include physical symptoms such as chronic pain, headaches or digestive problems not due to another illness.
-As different as all these symptoms appear, they could all be a sign that you are depressed.
+One fact of depression that often surprises people is that the symptoms do not solely include mental issues, such as suicidal thoughts, but can also include physical symptoms such as chronic pain, headaches or digestive problems not due to another illness.
+As different as all these symptoms appear, they could all be signs that you are depressed.

 Sadness and Anxiety